mariope/apuntes/_posts/2017-01-20-Send-knitr-report-by-SES-mail.md

 - AWS SES running
 - R on EC2
 - Install knitr on R EC2

 ```
 install.packages("xlsx", lib="~/data/scripts/Rpackages/", dependencies = TRUE, repos='http://cran.us.r-project.org')
 ```

-- User with permissions over all SES (with AWS IAM)
+- An user with permissions over all SES (with AWS IAM)

 ## Generating html report with knitr
 **knitr** and **markdwn** are awesome packages developed by Yihui Xie and others.
 Visit its CRAN repository